Transgender girls are at the center of America’s culture wars, yet again

 But while public opinion polls across the board show support for transgender military service and other transgender rights, support softens when it comes to public accommodations and sports, Haider-Markel said.

-“These things make people feel uncomfortable,” Haider-Markel said.
-“When you combine that with close contact . . . whether it be in bathrooms or in sports, that disgust becomes more threatening.”
+Transgender cross-country runner Juniper Eastwood started competing for the women’s track team at the University of Montana after she began presenting as female and taking testosterone suppression medication.
+She said running improved her mental health.
+At one point, Eastwood said, she had contemplated suicide so she wouldn’t have to deal with knowing she was transgender.

+Today, she’s mentoring athletes of all backgrounds and said no one asks about her gender identity.

-But transgender athlete Juniper Eastwood, 23, a cross-country runner, said she hopes public sentiments will soon shift, just as many conservatives have come to accept the gay community.
+Eastwood said she’s hopeful that a new generation of conservatives will learn to understand who transgender people are, just as many conservatives have come to accept the gay community.

 “It’s just going to take a long time,” she said.
 “It won’t happen this year.”